celesteyang/ChatOrbit/README.md

 ### The User Service

-For example, for the `chat` service, we will run directly with `go` inside the dev-container as follows:
+For example, for the `user` service, we will run directly with `go` inside the dev-container as follows:
 ```bash
 JWT_SECRET="your_secret_key" MONGO_URL="mongodb://host.docker.internal:27019" REDIS_ADDR="host.docker.internal:6381" PORT=8087 go run .
 ```